Stool233/logseq-store/pages/Mathematics for Computer Science.md

 	- Events and Probability Spaces
 		- The Birthday Principle（生日原理）
 			- Exact Formula for Match Probability
 				- There are d n sequences of n birthdays, and under our assumptions, these are equally likely.
-There are d.d  1/.d  2/.d  .n  1// length n sequences of distinct birthdays.
+There are d(d-1)(d-2)(d-3).. (d-(n-1)) length n sequences of distinct birthdays.
 That means the probability that everyone has a different birthday is:3
 		-